craigthings/atomx/README.md

     console.log('Store changed!')
 }
 ```
 Add an event listener to your store.
-Only event currently dispatched is `StoreEvents.CHANGED` when any atomic state is changed.
+Only event currently dispatched is `StoreEvents.CHANGED` when any atomic state within the store is changed.

 ### `Store.off(eventName: string, handlerFunction: Function)`